iqtree/iqtree.github.io/doc/workshop/molevol2023.md

 partition file, and thus is actually simpler to run.

 Your task is now to apply the MAST model to the Turtle data.
-To use this model, you will need to use the option `-m` to specify the model, and adding a "+T" in the model name.
+To use this model, you will need to use the option `-m` to specify the model, and adding "+T" to the model name.
 For example, you can use `-m GTR+T`, but this model is a bit too simple.
 The better way is to look again the best model found in step 2, and add "+T" to that model name in a run like this: